The Caribbean

 - population

 The English and Dutch-speaking Caribbean comprises several Small Island Developing States that face similar challenges in managing economic, financial, geographic and climate-related impacts that affect the food and nutrition security of the most vulnerable, particularly in crises.
-These countries and territories are also exposed to natural hazards such as droughts, earthquakes, floods, hurricanes, storms and volcanic eruptions.
+These countries and territories are also exposed to hazards such as droughts, earthquakes, floods, hurricanes, storms and volcanic eruptions.

 The high cost of living and the lingering impact of COVID-19 are driving food insecurity in the region.
 High-energy prices are further exacerbating the food-price crisis and affecting the affordability and consumption of food, especially for the poorest families.